ranjithraji/Network_expo_react_native/README.md

 ## Install the expo package
     "yarn install" use this cmd to install your package

+## run the project using
+  yarn start
+  npm start

+## clone the branch
+  use this cmd to clone the project "git clone https://github.com/ranjithraji/Yellofie_FrontEnd_team3.git"

 ## Create an your branch
 * 1: Click the master branch icon